mumoshu/variant/README.md

 #=> reads inputs from var.yaml + config/environments/prod.yaml
 ```

-## Environemnt Variables
+## Environment Variables

 `variant` takes a few envvars for configuration.

 `VARIANT_RUN`: Additional command-line arguments to be added to the actual args.
-For instance, `VARIANT_RUN="bar baz" variant foo --color=false` is equivalent to `variant foo --color=false foo bar`.
+For instance, `VARIANT_RUN="bar baz" variant foo --color=false` is equivalent to `variant foo --color=false bar baz`.

 `VARIANT_RUN_TRIM_PREFIX`: Prefix to be removed from the `VARIANT_RUN`.
 For intance, `VARIANT_RUN="/myslashcmd --foo=bar" variant mycmd` is equivalent to `variant mycmd --foo=bar`.